marcoheine-com/fernao-templates/README.md

 The [Navigation](./src/components/Navigation.astro) is build to function on mobile and desktop simultaneously.
 It is currently generated based on a [dummy CMS response](./src/data/navigationData.json).

-It consists of the Main Navigation, sub navigation items and a language switcher, CTA.
+It consists of the Main Navigation, service navigation, legav navigation, a language switcher and a CTA.

 ### Main Navigation